-Item Description Source Select the location of the update files: HTTP(S)/FTP(S) server - Updates are downloaded from the Base URL address below.
-Used protocol is specified by that ad- dress: HTTP, HTTPS, FTP or FTPS (only implicit mode is sup- ported). • USB flash drive - The router finds the current firmware or configuration in the root directory of the connected USB device.
-Both - Looking for the current firmware or configuration from both sources.
-Base URL Base URL, IPv4 or IPv6 address from which the configuration file will be downloaded.
+Item Description Base URL Base URL, IPv4 or IPv6 address from which the configuration file will be downloaded.
 This option also specifies the communication protocol (HTTP, HTTPS, FTP or FTPS), see examples below.
 Unit ID Name of configuration (name of the file without extension).
 If the Unit ID is not filled, the MAC address of the router is used as the filename (the delimiter colon is used instead of a dot.)
 Decryption Password Password for decryption of crypted configuration file.
 This is required only in case the configuration is encrypted.
 Update Window Start Choose an hour (range from 1 to 24) when the automatic update will be performed on a daily basis.
 If the time is not specified (set to dynamic), the automatic update is performed five minutes after router boots up and then regularly every 24 hours.
-Update Window This value defines the period within the update will be done.
-Length This period starts at the time set in the Update Window Start field.
+Update Window Length This value defines the period within the update will be done.
+This period starts at the time set in the Update Window Start field.
 The exact time, when the update will be done, is generated randomly.

-Table 75: Automatic Update Configuration
+Table 72: Automatic Update Configuration

-4.20.1 Example of Automatic Update
+3.20.1 Example of Automatic Update